SymfonyCasts/messenger/sfcasts/serializer-headers-options.md

 php bin/console messenger:consume -vv async
 ```

 This *still* works.
-Internally, the Symfony serializer used the info on the
+Internally, the Symfony serializer uses the info on the
-`headers` to figure out how to take this JSON and turn it into the correct
+`headers` to figure out how to take this simple JSON string and turn it into the
-object.
+correct object.
 It used the `type` header to know that the JSON should become an
 `ImagePostDeletedEvent` object and then looped over the stamps and turned each
-of *those* back into stamp objects for the envelope.
+of *those* back into a stamp object for the envelope.

 The *really* nice thing about using the Symfony serializer in Messenger is that
-the `payload` is this simple, pure JSON structure that could be consumed by
+the `payload` is this simple, pure JSON structure that can be consumed by
 any application in any language.
 It *does* contain some PHP class info on the
 *headers*, but another app can just ignore that.
-But thanks to those headers,
+But *thanks* to those headers,
 if the same app *does* both send and consume a message, the Symfony serializer
 can still be used.